markevans/dragonfly/extra_docs/ExampleUseCases.md

 The following assumes you have an S3 account set up, and know your provided 'access key' and 'secret'.

-Assuming we don't bother with any caching for development/testing environments, our environment.rb then has:
+### Rails 2.3

+environment.rb:

     config.gem 'rmagick', :lib => 'RMagick'
-    config.gem 'dragonfly', :source => "http://www.gemcutter.org"

-(these are ignored by Heroku but you might want them locally)

-The gems file for Heroku, `.gems`, has
+    config.gem 'dragonfly'

+and
+.gems:

     dragonfly

-(rmagick not needed because it is already installed)

-Then in our configuration initializer, we replace

-    c.datastore.configure do |d|
-      d.root_path = "#{Rails.root}/public/system/dragonfly/#{Rails.env}"
-    end

-with

-    # Use S3 for production
-    if Rails.env == 'production'
-      c.datastore = Dragonfly::DataStorage::S3DataStore.new
-      c.datastore.configure do |d|
-        d.bucket_name = 'my_s3_bucket_name'
-        d.access_key_id = ENV['S3_KEY'] || raise("ENV variable 'S3_KEY' needs to be set")
-        d.secret_access_key = ENV['S3_SECRET'] || raise("ENV variable 'S3_SECRET' needs to be set")
-      end
-    # and filesystem for other environments
-    else
-      c.datastore.configure do |d|
-        d.root_path = "#{Rails.root}/public/system/dragonfly/#{Rails.env}"
-      end
-    end
+### Rails 3

+Gemfile:

+    gem 'rmagick', :require => 'RMagick'
+    gem 'dragonfly'

+### All versions

+Initializer (e.g. config/initializers/dragonfly.rb):

+    Dragonfly::App[:images].configure_with(Dragonfly::Config::HerokuRailsImages, 'my_bucket_name')

-We've left the datastore as {Dragonfly::DataStorage::FileDataStore FileDataStore} for non-production environments.
+The datastore remains as the {Dragonfly::DataStorage::FileDataStore FileDataStore} for non-production environments.

-As you can see we've used `ENV` to store the S3 access key and secret to avoid having them in the repository.
-Heroku has a {http://docs.heroku.com/config-vars way of setting these} using the command line (we only have to do this once).
+We don't store the S3 access key and secret in the repository, rather we use Heroku's {http://docs.heroku.com/config-vars config variables} using the command line (we only have to do this once).

 From your app's directory: